This article is about Cisco Firewalls. It aggregates available information from datasheets published by Cisco.

 Table 2.
 ASA Gen2 Performance

-** – CSC module is responsible for Next-Gen features on these models.
+* – Performance data is not published ** – CSC module is responsible for Next-Gen features on these models.
 Performance data is not published

 Cisco also made available multi-protocol firewall throughput numbers for the new platforms based on multiple TCP-based applications, such as HTTP, SMTP and FTP.
 The table above shows values for both maximum achievable and closer to real life multi-protocol performance.